-My Mother was a beader and my Father was a pattern maker.
+My mother was a beader and my father was a pattern maker.
 Together they made wedding dresses for family and friends.
 There were wedding accessories in our home at all times and as the oldest girl, I had a wonderful unpaid internship as a wedding dress model and executive assistant.

 I found a creative outlet in beadwork that was much more appealing than cooking and cleaning and by the age of 14, I beaded a complete wedding gown on my own.
-The fact that this never felt like a chore made it clear this was passion for me.
+The fact that this never felt like a chore made it clear this was a passion for me.

 In that year my husband was retrenched and we needed another source of income.
 Like so many things in life, Wimsy began out of necessity.
 It began with scarf pins and alice bands; something small that I could make and hopefully sell at a profit.
 Dressmakers would give me their offcut fabrics and I’d use that to make the alice bands and scarf pins.
 Occasionally there were custom bridal headpieces too.